rnett/krosstalk/core/krosstalk/README.md

 # Package com.rnett.krosstalk.client

-APIs that need to be accessible to common code, but are only used by clients.
+APIs that need to be accessible to core code, but are only used by clients.

 # Package com.rnett.krosstalk.server

-APIs that need to be accessible to common code, but are only used by servers.
+APIs that need to be accessible to core code, but are only used by servers.